albinoz/ffmpeg-static-OSX/README.md

 ## Result :

 ##### =-> On Successfully Build :
-`ffmpeg static binarie will be copied on Desktop`
+`ffmpeg static binary be copied on Desktop`

 ##### =-> Include :
 ```